-EU watchdog proposes derivatives rule changes for any no-deal Brexit
+EU watchdog proposes derivatives changes in case of no-deal Brexit

 LONDON (Reuters) - The European Union’s markets watchdog has proposed temporary exemptions from EU rules to ensure that uncleared derivatives contracts are not disrupted if there is a no-deal Brexit.

+Counterparties can, however, begin taking steps to move contracts - which requires permission from the end-customer - but leave any actual shift conditional on a no-deal Brexit, ESMA said.

+Britain and the EU are aiming to secure a divorce settlement that includes a business-as-usual transition period from next March to the end of 2020.

-“The proposed regulatory change supports counterparties’ Brexit preparations and maintains a level playing field between EU counterparties, while addressing potential risks to orderly markets and financial stability,” said Steven Maijoor, chair of the European Securities and Markets Authority, in a statement.
+“The proposed regulatory change supports counterparties’ Brexit preparations and maintains a level playing field between EU counterparties, while addressing potential risks to orderly markets and financial stability,” Steven Maijoor, chair of the European Securities and Markets Authority, said in a statement.

+“Counterparties should negotiate as soon as possible the novations of their transactions which are in the scope of this amending regulation, given the 12-month timeframe to benefit from it.”

+The changes will require the sign-off of the EU’s executive, the European Commission.

 Reporting by Huw Jones; Editing by Kevin Liffey